A Self-Hosted Pusher and Ably Alternative: Tako Channels

 5k concurrent$299/mo (Business)Pro tier $399/mo + usage$0 extra

-Replay / historyAdd-on (Storage)24h–72h replay (longer paid)Bounded replay window, default 24h, tunable
+Replay / historyAdd-on (Storage)24h-72h replay (longer paid)Bounded channel replay, 10 minutes by default

-PresenceYes (built-in)Yes (built-in)Not yet — auth callback stamps a user ID per connection
+PresenceYes (built-in)Yes (built-in)Not yet — channel auth stamps a subject

 Per-channel authAuth endpoint in your appToken request in your appauth callback in your app

-Server publishREST APIREST or realtime SDKDirect module import — typed
+Server publishREST APIREST or realtime SDKDirect module import through the Tako SDK

 Sources: Pusher pricing, Ably pricing (April 2026).